ghuong/group-chat-server/README.md

 ## About

-This the server component for an anonymous real-time group chat web app.
-There is a corresponding [web client](https://github.com/ghuong/group-chat-client).
+This the Node.js (Express) server component for a real-time group chat web app.
+It exposes a [Socket.io](https://socket.io/) server, allowing clients to keep open a two-way socket connection through which they can broadcast messages to one another in real-time.
+There is a corresponding [React web client](https://github.com/ghuong/group-chat-client).

 ## Getting Started

 ### Prerequisites

-1. Have npm installed
+1. Have `npm` installed

-2. Clone both this server project, and the matching [web client project](https://github.com/ghuong/group-chat-client) into the same directory (but _not_ one inside the other):
+2. `git clone` both this server project, and the corresponding [React web client project](https://github.com/ghuong/group-chat-client) into the same directory (but _not_ one inside the other):

 ```git
 git clone https://github.com/ghuong/group-chat-server.git
 git clone https://github.com/ghuong/group-chat-client.git
 ```

-3. Read the [client's README](https://github.com/ghuong/group-chat-client) to prepare it.
+3. Read the [client's README](https://github.com/ghuong/group-chat-client) to prepare it (basically run `npm install`)

-4. Have MongoDB running locally (or edit MONGODB_URI environment variable in .env)
+4. Have MongoDB running locally (or edit `MONGODB_URI` environment variable in `.env` file)

 ### Installing